FYS4535 – Medical Applications of Nuclear Physics

 Course content

-The course provides an introduction to how radioactive substances and the physical properties of the atomic nucleus is used in medicine, both for diagnostics and therapy.
+The course provides an introduction to how radioactive substances and the physical properties of the atomic nucleus are used in medicine, both for diagnostics and therapy.

 Learning outcome